 The settlement agreement listed February 1, 2021 as the projected date for offering of services.
 In both of the first two progress reports submitted by the applicant subsequent to the issuance of the CON (June 28, 2019 and September 6, 2019), the applicants requested changes to the proposed timetable which would violate the settlement agreement.
 The Agency denied each request.
 On November 13, 2019, the applicants provided the Agency with a copy of a construction contract executed on October 7, 2019; however, the contract contains a provision that work will not begin until financing sufficient to fund the entire project has been secured.
-The Agency has requested information from the applicant regarding its proposed financing and revised timetable, to be provided to the Agency no later than December 13, 2019; as of the date of these findings, the Agency has not yet received such information from the applicants.
+On December 13, 2020, the applicants provided information requested by the Agency regarding its proposed financing and revised timetable.
+The applicants were approved for a timetable extension with the requirement that a progress is report due to Agency no later than three weeks after each milestone.